steptools/NC.js/src/server/api/v2/temp_doc.md

+### Module structure
++ `file.js` contains code for the file system.
++ `state.js` contains code for looping through the simulation and getting key and delta states.
++ `step.js` contains code for getting information on workingsteps

 ### Coding Conventions
 + [Semicolon usage guide](https://www.codecademy.com/blog/78)
 + Use lower case as much as possible when naming variables.
 Use CamelCase when necessary.
 Be sure to capitalize the 'I' in 'Id'.